exceptionless/Website/content/news/2016/2016-03-16-simple-app-deployment-azure-continuous-deployment-github.md

   6. Next, we <a href="https://github.com/exceptionless/Exceptionless/blob/master/Libraries/Push-Artifacts.ps1#L69-L78" target="_blank">push the artifacts to our GitHub artifacts repository</a>, which will then trigger Azure Continuous Deployment to pick up the changes.
   7. Finally, we <a href="https://github.com/exceptionless/Exceptionless/blob/master/Libraries/Push-Artifacts.ps1#L80-L87" target="_blank">create tag the artifacts repository</a> which points to the specific GitHub commit we are building in our main repository.

-**For our static <a href="https://github.com/exceptionless/Exceptionless.UI" target="_blank">Angular JavaScript app (UI)</a>,** we invoke a <a href="https://github.com/exceptionless/Exceptionless.UI/blob/master/src/Gruntfile.js#L51" target="_blank">Grunt publish task</a> from our <a href="https://github.com/exceptionless/Exceptionless.UI/blob/master/appveyor.yml#L20" target="_blank">post build event</a>.
+**For our static <a href="https://github.com/exceptionless/Exceptionless.UI" target="_blank">Angular JavaScript app (UI)</a>,** we invoke a <a href="https://github.com/exceptionless/Exceptionless.UI/blob/master/src/Gruntfile.js#L51" target="_blank">Grunt publish task</a> from our post build event.
 The publish task called into a <a href="https://github.com/tschaub/grunt-gh-pages" target="_blank">gh-pages</a> <a href="https://github.com/exceptionless/Exceptionless.UI/blob/master/src/grunt/task-configs/gh-pages.js" target="_blank">task</a> that publishes our built dist folder to the GitHub artifacts repository automatically.

 ### 4. Point Azure Continuous Deployment to the Artifacts Repository